 How to create a stored procedure with parameters?

-Now, let us look at a simple example of how to create a stored procedure with parameters?.So let’s go back to the table, Company_Customer, now I want to create a stored procedure that takes one parameter, salary.
+Now, let's examine a simple example of how to create a stored procedure with parameters.
+Let's revisit the table, Company_Customer.
+I want to create a stored procedure that accepts one parameter, salary.

-For example, if I pass a salary as 1000 in our procedure then it will give me all customers who’s salary is greater then 1000.so our stored procedure needs to have this parameter. just like how functions have parameters in C#.
+For instance, if I pass a salary of 1000 to our procedure, it should return all customers whose salary is greater than 1000.
+Therefore, our stored procedure needs to have this parameter, similar to how functions have parameters in C#.

 So let’s see how to do that?